 A technical forum was established to allow for technical input from interested parties within the Cuyama Basin.
 The forum had no decision-making authority.
-Monthly conference calls were held with representatives from the following organizations to review and seek input on technical matters:
+For the original 2020 GSP, monthly conference calls were held with representatives from the following organizations to review and seek input on technical matters:

-- CBWD and consultants EKI Environment &Water, Inc. (EKI) and Provost & Pritchard Consulting Group (Provist & Pritchard)
+- CBWD and consultants EKI Environment & Water, Inc. (EKI) and Provost & Pritchard Consulting Group (Provost & Pritchard)

 - CCSD and consultants Dudek

 - Grapevine Capital Partners, North Fork Vineyard and consultants Cleath-Harris Geologists

 - San Luis Obispo County

 - Santa Barbara Pistachio Company

 - SBCWA